Proof in the Numbers: 5 Reasons a Bachelor's Degree is Worth It

 Published on: 11/14/18 5:37 AM

-Proof in the Numbers: 5 Reasons to Finish Your 4-Year Degree
+Proof in the Numbers: 5 Reasons a Bachelor's Degree is Worth It

 The research is overwhelming: Holding a four-year degree is important for professional advancement.
-When weighing the value of a high school diploma or some college credit, against a four-year degree, research is clear that an undergraduate degree outperforms in every area of consideration.
+When weighing the value of a high school diploma or some college credit, against a four-year degree, research shows that an undergraduate degree outperforms in every area of consideration.

-Now, the most common objection to a traditional undergraduate degree is the cost.
-While this is a significant factor, and one that must be considered carefully, the ROI and the value of a four-year degree only continues to increase.
+The most common objection to a traditional undergraduate degree is the cost.
+While this is a significant factor, and one that must be considered carefully, the ROI and the value of a four-year degree only continue to increase.

-If you are set on returning to school to complete your undergraduate degree, you should consider doing so via this option: degree completion programs!
+If you are set on returning to school to complete your undergraduate degree, you should consider doing so via degree completion programs!

-This increase outpaces both inflation and increases in median family income.
 If you are committed to returning to school for your degree, now is the best time to do so.
-By choosing to return to school now, as opposed to waiting a few years, you can potentially save thousands of dollars!

 2. Consider Job Security

-Getting a job is just part of the equation, keeping that job is another topic altogether.
-According to the Bureau of Labor Statistics (BLS), those who hold an undergraduate degree earn more and are less likely to be unemployed than those with an associates.
+Getting a job is just part of the equation; keeping that job is another topic altogether.
+According to the Bureau of Labor Statistics (BLS), those who hold an undergraduate degree earn more and are less likely to be unemployed than those with an associate's degree.
 If a company experiences a difficult financial period or is going through an economic recession, employees possessing higher college degrees are often thought of as more valuable and are thereforeless likely to be laid off.

-Take for example, the recent Great Recession.
-Of the 7.2 million jobs lost between December 2007 and January 2010, 5.6 million were for workers with no more than high school diplomas.
-When 11.6 million jobs were created following the Great Recession, 8.4 million went to those holding a bachelor’s degree, while only 3.1 million went to those with an associates degree and 80,000 to those holding a high school diploma.
+Take, for example, the recent Great Recession.
+Of the 7.2 million jobs lost between December 2007 and January 2010, 5.6 million were for workers with no more than a high school diploma.
+When 11.6 million jobs were created following the Great Recession, 8.4 million went to those holding a bachelor’s degree, while only 3.1 million went to those with an associate's degree and 80,000 to those holding a high school diploma.

 3. Consider Salary Increase